Customer Lifetime Value (CLV)

 A campaign with lower immediate ROAS may attract customers who stay longer.
 A campaign with high short-term ROAS may attract discount-driven customers who never return.

-This is why businesses are moving toward cohort analysis, first-party data, predictive CLV models, CRM-based reporting, and retention-focused measurement.
+This is why businesses increasingly need cohort analysis, first-party data, predictive CLV models, CRM-based reporting, and retention-focused measurement.

 CLV connects marketing performance to actual business value, not just platform-reported outcomes.